 WABI AND SABI - and the borders of nothingness

-It is the beauty of something market by time, of things fading away showing that nothing is eternal and that everything around us are eternally changing, coming closer and closer to the borders of nothingness.
+It is the beauty of something market by time, of things fading away showing that nothing is eternal and that everything around us is eternally changing, coming closer and closer to the borders of nothingness.

 "Things are either devolving towards or evolving from nothingness.